kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 title: Kaltura's Scheduling API Service
 ---

 Kaltura's Scheduling service enables partner devices to use an iCal file, managed by Kaltura, to schedule events for each device, and to use information from those events to ingest recorded content back to Kaltura with additional metadata.
+This provides the option of managing automated recording schedules for organizations such as educational institutions.

 The automated recording schedule is managed through Kaltura's solution and through the recording itself (via partners).
 The interface used between Kaltura and the partner devices is iCal.
 This service provides backend support for calendar definition, including importing and exporting using the iCal standard.

 Note that currently this solution is implemented for VOD only.

 ## Quick Start

-To use Kaltura's Scheduling API, follow these steps:
+To use Kaltura's Scheduling API, the administrator should follow these steps basic scheduling steps:

 1. Configure an event for a future date.
-2. Set the recording device as the resource and provide an entry template that includes metadata on the entry resulting from the scheduled recording.
-The device is configured to sync the internal calendar with the Kaltura calendar periodically using HTTP request or via FTP (in which case the events relating to that device will be parsed).
+2. Set the recording device as the resource.
+3. Provide an entry template that includes metadata on the entry resulting from the scheduled recording (this should include information on how to publish the entry, co-editors, description/title, etc.).
+4. Configure the device to sync the internal calendar with the Kaltura calendar periodically using HTTP request or via FTP (in which case the events relating to that device will be parsed).
-3. The device will record at the pre-set time and store the recording locally.
+4. The device will record at the pre-set time and store the recording locally.
-4. The device will upload the recording to Kaltura, setting the relevant parameters on the entry itself, including the entry template and any additional metadata.
+5. The device will upload the recording to Kaltura, setting the relevant parameters on the entry itself, including the entry template and any additional metadata.
 5. The user will be able to view the recording in their course as part of the Kaltura building block or in KMS.

 ## Implementation